4965/NSST-Orbit-AI-Model/my_directory/README.md

--the file "my_library" : includes the names of libraries usedand thier commands
+-the file "my_library" : includes the names of libraries used and thier commands